yusefmosiah/choir-collective/docs/Entry_Q&A.md

 ## On Divestment Proportions

-Q: Why use quantum mechanics for divestment calculations rather than simple proportions?
+Q: Why use wave mechanics for divestment calculations rather than simple proportions?

 A: The quantum harmonic oscillator model captures deep truths about collaborative systems: